Chart Color Schemes

 Lathlain's population is younger than the national pattern

-Lathlain's median age is 35 years, which is slightly younger than Greater Perth's 37 and somewhat younger than the national average of 38 years.
-The age group of 25-34 years has a strong representation in Lathlain at 19.0%, compared to Greater Perth, while the 5-14 age cohort is less prevalent at 10.6%.
-Between 2021 and present, the 75-84 age group has grown from 3.0% to 4.1% of Lathlain's population.
-Conversely, the 0-4 age group has declined from 5.9% to 5.1%.
-By 2041, population forecasts indicate significant demographic changes for Lathlain.
-The 75-84 age cohort is projected to grow exceptionally, increasing by 213 people (118%) from 180 to 394.
-Notably, the combined 65+ age groups will account for 56% of total population growth, reflecting Lathlain's aging demographic profile.
-In contrast, both 0-4 and 5-14 age groups are expected to decrease in numbers.
+Lathlain's median age is 35 years, slightly younger than Greater Perth's 37 and the national average of 38 years.
+The 25-34 age group constitutes 19.1%, higher than Greater Perth's percentage, while the 5-14 cohort is less prevalent at 10.7%.
+Between 2021 and present, the 75-84 age group has increased from 3.0% to 4.2%.
+Conversely, the 0-4 cohort has decreased from 5.9% to 5.1%.
+By 2041, population forecasts indicate significant demographic changes in Lathlain.
+The 75-84 age cohort is projected to grow by 205 people (110%), from 186 to 392.
+Notably, the combined 65+ age groups will account for 58% of total population growth, reflecting the area's aging demographic profile.
+In contrast, both 0-4 and 5-14 age groups are expected to decrease in number.